DewaSRY/browser-base/Readme.md

 # Browser base

-BrowserBase tool to work with ofline data on browser.it allow you store your data on browser indexdb database. it also build on top of typescrip with simple interface
+BrowserBase is a TypeScript-based tool designed to work with offline data in the browser.
+It provides an easy-to-use interface for storing and managing data in the browser's IndexedDB database, making it simple to handle offline storage efficiently.

 Browser base build on top [LocalForage](https://github.com/localForage/localForage).